Table of Contents

 • Senior People Partner

-Include your job title so employers can visualise the level of seniority you’ve gained in the finance industry and understand what specific sector you’re in.
+Include your job title to help employers understand your level of seniority in the finance industry and identify the specific sector you specialise in.

-These are examples of job titles for entry-level finance workers:
+These are examples of job titles for entry- and mid-level finance workers:

 • Accountant